Guga-G/new-monitor-tab-move/README.md

-# New Monitor Tab Move
+# Dual Monitor Tab Move

 Move the active Chrome tab to the next monitor and merge it into an existing window, while preserving fullscreen state on supported sites (YouTube, Twitch).